DecentralizedDerivatives/Oracle_bridge/README.md

 All contracts are created by the Decentralized Derivatives Association

-**Disclaimer** Contracts are currently in development and should not be used for real value
+**Disclaimer-** Contracts are currently in development and should not be used for real value

 ## Testing
 Once set up using truffle and localhosts, run from each chain: